 But if you’re working on an iMac, or if you’re using a traditional mouse and keyboard combination with your MacBook, as I am, then I definitely recommend that you follow this uber-simple tip.

-Using a keyboard shortcut to activate Notification Center
+How to use a keyboard shortcut to launch Notification Center

 Step 2: Click the Shortcuts tab and click Mission Control in the sidebar.